What We’re Doing to Change Things

 - Staging large-scale events (free of charge to attendees) to develop momentum and to evolve thinking around the issue (‘Action Beyond Words’, Cass Business School, July 2011; Investors’ Seminar, February 2012; launch of Cranfield research (instigated by Equality and Human Rights Commission) into Executive Search firms’ role in May 2012; ‘Transforming Business Culture’ seminar at the London Stock Exchange, November 2012; Professional Services Firms Pipeline Project outcomes at Linklaters, December 2012; ‘Accelerator Steps towards Developing Female Talent’, Bloomberg, April 2013; ‘Creating Effective Boards Seminar’, October 2014).

 - Ongoing focused activity around a number of areas: Investors’ Group (comprising 23 leading institutional investment firms with assets under management totalling c. £6trn); Professional Services Firms’ Pipeline Group; Balancing the Pyramid (pipeline effort with corporates); International Development; Events; and Social Media.
-Currently establishing two new groups focused on the Public Sector and Sports/Culture.

 - Providing strategic advice to groups overseas.